 Subscribe to Local News RSS feed

-During the week of Aug.
-18-24, Big Island police arrested 26 motorists for driving under the influence of an intoxicant.
-Four of the drivers were involved in traffic crashes.
-Three were under the age of 21.
+During the week of Dec.
+8-14, Hawaii Island police arrested 21 motorists for driving under the influence of an intoxicant.
+Three of the drivers were involved in a traffic crash.
+Three of the drivers where younger than 21.